Sirmov/Safe-Secrets-FrontEnd/README.md

 ## 📒 Description

-[Safe secrets](https://github.com/Sirmov/Safe-Secrets-FrontEnd) is a full stack web application.
+[Safe secrets](https://github.com/Sirmov/Safe-Secrets-FrontEnd) is a full-stack web application.
 The main objective is storing and managing all of your secrets in one safe place.
 This can mean all of your passwords, security codes and anything that you can think off that can be represented as plain text.
 All of the data is encrypted and cannot be compromised.
 Future support for images can also be added.

 ## 🌐Technologies